-Students in the Master of Arts program must successfully complete three core courses (nine credit hours), a technical communication internship (three credit hours), two courses of thesis hours (six credit hours), and six courses of TSC electives (18 credit hours).
+Students in the Master of Arts program must successfully complete three core courses (nine credit hours), a writing, rhetoric and technical communication internship (three credit hours), two courses of thesis or practicum hours (six credit hours), and six courses of WRTC electives (18 credit hours).

-Students in the Master of Science program must successfully complete three core courses (nine credit hours), a technical communication internship (three credit hours), two courses of thesis hours (six credit hours), three courses in an approved technical or scientific cognate discipline (nine credit hours), and three courses of TSC electives (nine credit hours).
+Students in the Master of Science program must successfully complete three core courses (nine credit hours), a writing, rhetoric and technical communication internship (three credit hours), two courses of thesis or practicum hours (six credit hours), three courses in an approved technical or scientific cognate discipline (nine credit hours), and three courses of WRTC electives (nine credit hours).

-At least half of the student's elective credit hours must come from course work at the 600 level.
-Up to six of those hours may be TSC 700, Thesis or TSC 701, Practicum.
+At least half of the students' elective credit hours must come from course work at the 600 level or above.
+Up to six of those hours may be WRTC 700, Thesis or WRTC 701, Practicum.
 Students may take courses at the 700 level to satisfy the remainder of their electives requirement.
-Students who have obtained substantial work-world experience in designing, writing or producing documentation in technical or scientific fields may request credit for and waiver of course work, the internship or thesis.
+Students who have obtained substantial work-world experience in designing, writing or producing documentation in writing, rhetoric or technical fields may request credit for and waiver of course work, the internship, the thesis or The practicum.